marstonstudio/crossUserMedia/crossUserMicrophone/README.md

 * Setting the output of IntelliJ Flex builds to be inside the Java project makes it easier to trigger updates in the development envrionment.
 Replace ```~``` with the absolute local filesystem path.
 ```-output=~/crossUserMedia/crossUserServer/src/main/webapp/swf/crossUserMicrophone.swf```

-## Future work TODO ##

-* Use [crossbridge.io](http://crossbridge.io) to compile libspeex to support the encoding of the raw microphone PCM into speex.ogg files.